Image Improvement: Don’t Publish Bad News

 Needed each week: $2,750.00

 After the service, I asked a member of the congregation if that deficit announcement was unusual.
 She said, “No, we’re always behind.”
+I was shocked to hear this from her.

-If you see this kind of announcement in your church bulletin, or even in the monthly newsletter, please try to get it eliminated.
+If you publish this kind of announcement in your church bulletin, or even in the monthly newsletter, please try to get it eliminated.
 Why?
 It creates a negative image and does nothing to increase offerings.

 Dividing the annual budget by 52 Sundays just gives inaccurate information, particularly during low attendance months.
 Neither income nor expenditures are exactly the same over the course of the year.
 Members wonder how they can see a deficit all year and then the deficit miraculously goes away at the beginning of the next year.